TopShelfCraft/Legacy-Login/README.md

 The _Legacy Login_ plugin provides a way to authenticate users from a legacy system into your Craft CMS site.

 The plugin replaces the normal `login` form action.
-If a submitted `loginName`/`password` fails Craft's native authentication (i.e. the legacy user doesn't yet exist in the new Craft site), the plugin checks the legacy system's user data table and tries to authenticate a user from there.
+If a submitted `loginName`/`password` fails Craft's native authentication (i.e. the legacy user doesn't yet exist in the new Craft site), the plugin checks the legacy system(s) and tries to authenticate a user from there.
 If a matching legacy user is found and authenticated, the plugin imports the User into Craft and logs into the newly created account.

 * * *